 The climate research the KNMI performs is focused on observing, understanding and predicting changes in the climate system.
 The choice of research subjects is based on national and international climate research and on questions submitted by the government and civil society.

-The KNMI is an agency of the Ministry of Transport, Public Works and Water Management.
+The KNMI is an agency of the Ministry of Infrastructure and the Environment.
 The duties of the institute are set forth in the KNMI Act.

 Knowledge, Innovation and Strategy